Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

-Several challenges must be addressed to extract the LSD signature from real data.
-Uncertainties in the main signal (from parameter estimation, differences in the lens model) will degrade the SNR by the mismatch between the true and assumed waveforms.
-Astrophysical GW backgrounds provide a source of confusion with LDS signals.
-Among the unresolved events, some will have intrinsic parameters and sky localization similar enough to the main signal to be confused with LSD (analogous to the issue of false alarm probability in strongly imaged events~\cite{Wierda:2021upe,Caliskan:2022wbh}).
-The LSD can be distinguished by exploiting the correlation with resolved signals, which are absent in stochastic backgrounds.
-Further improvements are expected by incorporating techniques for stochastic backgrounds that leverage waveform information~\cite{Zhou:2022nmt,Zhou:2022otw,Zhong:2022ylh,Dey:2023oui}.
-These methods will alleviate the impact of data glitches and contamination from GW backgrounds.
+LSD can be sought through a targeted matched-filter search, analogous to searches for sub-threshold counterparts of strongly-lensed signals~\cite{McIsaac:2019use,Dai:2020tpj,Li:2023zdl,LIGOScientific:2023bwz}.
+Rather than identifying individual counterparts, the goal is to detect an excess of matched-filter power --- with waveform fixed by the primary signal --- in a time window following each event, e.g.~by comparing the distribution of triggers before and after coalescence, accumulated over the catalogue.
+Several challenges must be addressed in such a search.
+Uncertainties in the main signal (i.e.~parameter estimation, differences in the lens model) will degrade the SNR by the mismatch between the true and assumed waveforms.
+Astrophysical GW backgrounds provide a source of confusion, as a small fraction of unresolved events can mimic LSD (i.e.~intrinsic parameters and sky localization very close to the main signal's, similar to the issue of false-alarm probability in strongly-lensed GWs~\cite{Wierda:2021upe,Caliskan:2022wbh}).
+LSD can still be distinguished by exploiting the correlation with the primary signal, absent in astrophysical backgrounds.
+Alternatively, adapting stochastic GW analysis techniques that leverage waveform information~\cite{Zhou:2022nmt,Zhou:2022otw,Zhong:2022ylh,Dey:2023oui} to target power correlated with resolved events will further alleviate the impact of detector glitches and astrophysical contamination.